Osteal Therapeutics

 Venture Round in 2006

-SilverBack Technologies, Inc., founded in 1999 and based in Billerica, Massachusetts, specializes in providing products and services for the management of applications, systems, and networks.
-The company’s key offering is the DataCenter enterprise product, a distributed and multi-tenant platform designed for remote management across various IT infrastructures.
-SilverBack Technologies delivers a range of solutions, including remote monitoring and management of servers, storage, networks, desktops, and notebooks.
-Their services encompass patch management, remote access, software distribution, and desktop management, along with proactive monitoring and event management solutions.
-They also provide comprehensive reporting solutions, which include executive reports and performance scorecards.
-SilverBack serves a diverse clientele, including sectors such as banking, education, legal, and medical, as well as managed service providers and independent software vendors.
-In 2007, the company was acquired by Dell Inc.
+SilverBack Technologies, Inc. is a technology company based in Billerica, Massachusetts, founded in 1999.
+The company specializes in providing products and services for the management of applications, systems, and networks.
+Its flagship offering, the DataCenter enterprise product, is a distributed and multi-tenant platform designed for remote management across various IT infrastructures.
+SilverBack Technologies delivers solutions for remote monitoring and management, which encompass patch management, remote access, software distribution, and desktop management.
+Additionally, the company provides monitoring solutions that include proactive monitoring, event management, security monitoring, and reporting services such as executive reports and performance scorecards.
+Its client base spans multiple sectors, including banking, education, legal, and healthcare, along with managed service providers and software vendors.
+SilverBack Technologies is focused on enhancing the efficiency and security of information technology environments through its comprehensive service delivery platform.

 GoTo, formerly known as LogMeIn, is a provider of cloud communications and IT solutions, focusing on flexible work software.
 Its product suite includes GoTo Connect, GoTo Resolve, Rescue, and Central, catering primarily to small and midsize business IT departments while also being suitable for enterprise applications.
 GoTo's platform facilitates unified communications and collaboration as well as IT management and support, boasting nearly 800,000 customers and enabling over 1 billion participants in various online interactions.
 The company emphasizes secure, reliable, and AI-enabled solutions that are easy to implement and scale.
 Headquartered in Boston, Massachusetts, GoTo generates approximately $1 billion in annual revenue and employs around 2,800 individuals across multiple continents.